-- a) Continental Championships may be held in years when there are no World Championships and in principle should not last more than 7 days. - b) The championships shall be open to all FAI members of one of the continents: FAI members of other continents may be invited to compete, but not for the title of Continental Champion. - c) In other respects rule 1.2.1.1 applies. - d) Except where otherwise stated in Sporting Code, the rules and regulations of World Championships should apply.
+Continental Championships may be held in years when there are no World Championships and in principle should not last more than 7 days.

+- b) The championships shall be open to all FAI members of one of the continents: FAI members of other continents may be invited to compete, but not for the title of Continental Champion. - c) In other respects rule 1.2.1.1 applies. - d) Except where otherwise stated in Sporting Code, the rules and regulations of World Championships should apply.

 1.2.1.3.
-International Competitions
+Other International Competitions

-- a) Organisers will be a national FAI member aero club. - b) International contests must be made known to the FAI for inclusion in the calendar of international events by October of the year preceding the contest. - c) Any national FAI member aero club may be invited to participate in an international contest. - d) It is recommended that programmes are arranged according to the rules and regulations of World Championships. - e) Each participating national FAI member aero club will be notified by the organising aero club not later than 3 months before the beginning of the contest of any general organisational details and of details specifically relevant to the contest.
+- a) Organisers will be a national FAI member aero club. - b) International contests must be made known to the FAI for inclusion in the calendar of international events by October of the year preceding the contest. - c) Any national FAI member aero club may be invited to participate in an international contest. - d) Each participating national FAI member aero club will be notified by the organising aero club not later than 3 months before the beginning of the contest of any general organisational details and of details specifically relevant to the contest.

 1.2.2.
-Aircraft Categories
+Contest Categories and Allowable Aircraft